 - the right to object to specific types of processing of Personal Data, for example where it is being used for direct marketing

 - the right, in certain circumstances, not to be subject to decisions being taken solely on the basis of automated processing g. profiling).

 HOW CAN YOU ENFORCE YOUR RIGHTS?

-If you wish to enforce any of your rights under the GDPR please contact us using the details below.
+If you wish to enforce any of your rights under the UK GDPR please contact us using the details below.
 A response to the request will be made without undue delay and no later than one month from receipt of such a request.
 We will not charge a fee for processing such a request.

 If you are concerned that we have not complied with your legal rights under applicable Data Protection Laws, you may contact the Information Commissioner’s Office (www.ico.gov.uk) which is the data protection regulator in the UK.
 Alternatively, if you are based outside the UK, you may contact your local data protection supervisory authority.

 THIRD PARTY LINKS AND PRODUCTS ON OUR SERVICES